 Dr. Paskalev is proud to offer oral appliances that both help people sleep more effectively, but feel comfortable when worn.
 This is why he always customizes every single appliance based on the patient’s unique teeth and mouth shape.
 It’s also why he only uses the top manufacturers in the world.
 After all, there is no one-size-fits-all solution when it comes to oral appliances.
 When a product is personalized to you, and you only, you’re able to get the consistent rest you need.

 If you’re interested in oral appliance therapy, chances are you’re already being treated with a CPAP machine.
 However, if you also find these machines to be uncomfortable or ineffective, another option may be the right decision for you.
 Dr. Paskalev always tells patients to consult their sleep doctor ahead of time to figure out whether or not oral appliance therapy is right for them.
 If so, Dr. Paskalev can organize with the doctor to help the patient receive their oral appliance.
 As mentioned previously, oral appliance therapy is not guaranteed to be suitable for everyone.

 Is Oral Appliance Therapy Covered by Insurance?

-While sleep appliances offered at Better Sleep Eugene are provided by a dentist, they are not typically covered by dental insurance.
+While oral appliances offered at Better Sleep Eugene are provided by a dentist, they are not typically covered by dental insurance.
 Instead, oral appliances are more likely to be covered by medical insurance.
 This is because the appliance is being used to treat a medical condition, rather than a dental one.
 This can be confusing at first and we understand why.
 The good news is our dedicated insurance coordinator, Jewel, is our in-house expert when it comes to everything related to insurance.
-She’ll know exactly how to use your benefits to the fullest extent, ensuring your appliance is more affordable.
+She’ll know exactly how to use your benefits to the fullest extent, ensuring your oral appliance is more affordable.
 Feel free to ask her any questions.